Jabrahamjohn/monty/README.md

    programs that acts as a Monty bytecode interpreter.
 </p>
 <p>
-this is a collaboration between the below listed persons jjjj
+this is a collaboration between the below listed persons asaad chadi and abraham john
 </p>

 # Copyright